 The following instructions are provided to help you understand what to do and what you can expect after receiving a letter.

 Know the compliance date - Be sure you know the compliance date, which is the date by which you must correct the violations.
-In most cases, you will be provided with 20 days after the letter is sent to comply.
-For more serious health or safety issues, you may be granted only 10 days.

 Study your options - Review the department's Enforcement Steps to be familiar with any options.
 You may be eligible for an extension of time to comply.

 Find out if you qualify for an extension of time - If you find that you need to request an extension of time to correct the violations, contact your investigator immediately.
 Extension requests must be submitted in writing prior to the first compliance date.
 If granted, an extension can only be for 30 days beyond the first compliance date.
+Some violations do not qualify for extensions.

 Report when repairs are complete - Contact your investigator immediately if you have corrected the violations.

 Report if you no longer own the property - If you receive a letter for a property that you no longer own, contact the Codes Compliance Assistance Department at (727) 893-7373 or the investigator listed on the letter.
-In some cases there can be a time gap of 4-6 weeks from when a property is sold to when the County informs the City of the transfer to a new owner.
+In some cases, there can be a time gap of 4-6 weeks from when a property is sold to when the County informs the City of the transfer to a new owner.

-Ask for volunteer or financial assistance - If you are elderly, disabled, or have financial constraints, you may qualify for assistance to resolve code violations.
+Ask for a volunteer or financial assistance - If you are elderly, disabled, or have financial constraints, you may qualify for assistance to resolve code violations.
 Contact your investigator to discuss assistance options.

 A Notice of Hearing must be treated seriously - If you have received a "Notice of Hearing" instructing you to appear before the Code Enforcement Board, it is your responsibility to attend the hearing or to arrange to have an authorized representative appear on your behalf.
 If the representative you designate to attend the hearing is not your attorney or other legally recognized representative (such as the officer of a company that owns the property) the representative must present an Authorization to Represent to the Recording Secretary for the Code Enforcement Board and Special Magistrate, prior to the hearing.
 The authorization must be an original notarized document and is available on the Forms & Reports page of this website.